Can you actually sell a house without an estate agent?

 Property investors are selling up whole portfolios because of tax changes, including no longer being able to write off mortgage interest as a tax-deductible expense and the imposition of additional stamp duty (SDLT).

-There is still a lot of uncertainty around the changes Brexit will bring in the future as we adapt to new ways of trading and differing regulations.
+There is still a lot of uncertainty around the changes the economy will bring with elections around the corner.

-If you choose to sell with Property Saviour, we can pay your fees – including legal fees too.
-You can use your own solicitors.
+If you choose to sell with Property Saviour, we will pay your legal fees of up to £1,500.